XeRi-PL/XeRi-Coin/Readme.md

   </a>
 </p>

-<h3 align="center">Duino-Coin is a coin that can be mined with Arduinos, ESP boards, Raspberry Pis, computers, and many more</h3>
+<h3 align="center">XeRi - Coin is a coin that can be mined with Arduinos, ESP boards, Raspberry Pis, computers, and many more</h3>
 <h4 align="center">including Wi-Fi routers, smart TVs, smartphones, smartwatches, SBCs, MCUs, GPUs - you name it!</h4><br />

 <table align="center">